danielsaidi/EmojiKit/Sources/EmojiKit/EmojiKit.docc/Articles/EmojiCategory-Article.md

 try EmojiCategory.animalsAndNature.emojis  // 🐶🐱🐭...
 ```

-You can use ``EmojiCategory/standard`` to get a list of all standard categories, in the native sort order:
+You can use ``EmojiCategory/standard`` to get a list of all standard categories, in their native sort order:

 ```swift
 EmojiCategory.standard  // [.frequent, .smileyAndPeople, ...]